Digital Product Director in New York, He/Him

-i am a designer and software engineer based in new york, specializing in brand, print, web, and creative strategy. i recently worked at MoMA as the senior product designer and developer. i also teach design at parsons and risd.
+i am a designer and software engineer based in new york, specializing in brand, print, web, and creative strategy. i’m currently the director of digital product at the eames institute. prior, i was senior product designer at cinder, as well as senior product designer and developer at MoMA. i also teach design at parsons and risd.

 Led the design process and front-end implementation for introducing Single Sign On for all MoMA’s digital surfaces (moma.org, store.moma.org, and membership.moma.org).
 This included untangling tricky UX patterns and merging two different existing account sign in processes.
 We also had to pay particular attention to brand expression as each stakeholder wanted their own sub-brand expressed.